 Stress is inevitable.
 But if not dealt with properly, it will destroy your body.
 One of the main tools we are given to keep our body healthy both physically and mentally is our diet.
 A poor diet can put a major strain on the entire body, including the adrenal glands, increasing the risk of suffering from adrenal fatigue.
 The more the adrenals are exhausted and stressed, the less they can absorb nutrients or tolerate medications, even in small doses.
 Adopting the proper adrenal fatigue diet can better equip your body to deal with stress, both internally and externally.

 When food is consumed at random intervals, additional stress is placed on the adrenal glands to keep the body functioning.
 Blood sugar levels spike, causing insulin to be produced in order to try to bring down the sugar levels, giving rise to a feeling of hunger soon after eating.
-Then the adrenal glands become overstressed in trying to regulate the sugar levels with the hormone cortisol.
-It is important to eat at regular, fixed times even when you are away from home, and never going more than 2 to 3 hours without eating.
+Then the adrenal glands become overstressed trying to regulate the sugar levels with the hormone cortisol.
+That’s why it’s important to eat at regular, fixed times even when you are away from home.
+And you should never go more than 2 to 3 hours without eating.

 The following schedule is an ideal time frame for eating on the adrenal fatigue diet:

 Meals should be small and frequent with the goal of keeping healthy nutrients running through the body at all times.
 Eat at a steady pace, and do not rush through your designated dining time.
 A hectic or rushed meal means more work and more stress for both your digestive system and your body.

 When choosing the healthiest foods to consume, you should always opt for organic options whenever possible.
 Everyone should eat organic, but when you’re suffering from AFS, your body is even more susceptible to the toxins non-organic foods contain.
 They act like a poison to the body and add additional stresses that could otherwise be avoided.